 GLENRIDDING

 Glenridding Village has a gently sloping grey gravel beach on the shores of Ullswater.
-Backed by a large grassy area perfect for picnics, it’s great for families wanting to chill out after a long day walking.
-If you still have more energy, canoes can be hired from St Patrick’s Boat Landing.
+There is a large grassy area perfect for picnics, and it’s great for families wanting to chill out after a long day of walking.

 WHERE TO STAY?